 What is lens flare?

-Lens flare is caused by a bright light source shining into the lens.
-Lens flare is a non-image forming light that is scattered in the lens system after it hits the front element of a lens.
-It reflects off the surfaces of glass in the lens.
-Depending on the shape of the glass inside, will yield that shape on the photo.
+Lens flare is caused by a bright light source shining directly into the lens.
+Also called lens glare, or light flare, a lens flare is a non-image forming light that is scattered in the lens system after it hits the front element of a lens.
+It reflects off the glass surfaces in the lens.
 Lenses with a large number of elements like zoom lenses are often most susceptible to lens flare.
 Flare is usually thought to be damaging to an image but there are times when it can be used to enhance the quality of the picture.